-The CDLS uses the Connecticut Preschool Assessment Framework (P.A.F.), including the Infant /Toddler Framework, embedded in the curriculum to assess children.
+The CDLS uses the Connecticut Documentation and Observation for Teaching System (CT DOTS), including the Infant /Toddler Framework, embedded in the curriculum to assess children.
 The Preschool Assessment Framework is aligned with the CT Early Learning Development Standards (E.L.D.S.) and provides a comprehensive system for both planning curriculum and assessing children’s progress.
-The CT E.L.D.S. enables teachers to addresses specific learning standards through curriculum, and to observe and assess children’s progress in achieving these standards through the P.A.F.
+The CT E.L.D.S. enables teachers to addresses specific learning standards through curriculum, and to observe and assess children’s progress in achieving these standards through the CT DOTS.

 The Connecticut Documentation and Observation for Teaching System (CT DOTS). is a framework to guide early care and education providers in a process of monitoring children’s progress on the skill, abilities and behaviors outlined in the Connecticut Early Learning and Development Standards.
 CT DOTS supports early care and education providers to observe and document children’s learning and development in naturally occurring situations and to plan for engaging experiences that allow for more intentional observations.
 CT DOTS also provides a structure for partnering with families in sharing information about children’s learning and development.
 CT DOTS is a valuable tool for planning how to support young children through curriculum, instruction and quality early learning environments.

 The teachers will assess children:

 - by observing their performance during typical classroom activities

 - focus on describing what children can do and the progress they have made